Hello, my friends! Welcome to the 7th Annual Lucy Maud Montgomery Reading Challenge held every year in January right here at Reading to Know.

 I invite you to read any book by Montgomery or about Montgomery as part of this challenge.
 Audio books are, of course, very welcome as are the first two Anne movies created and produced by Kevin Sullivan.
 The only two things which never have and never will "count" towards participating in this challenge are the following:

 - Before Green Gables, by Budge Wilson.
 This is a made up history of Anne.
 It's the imaginings of another author about my most beloved Montgomery character.

 - I also do not allow the inclusion of Anne Of Green Gables - The Continuing Story because Kevin Sullivan lost his mind when he made this one and decided to re-write the history of Anne of Gilbert on the screen.
-This third Anne movie, in my book, is Anne heresy.
-We do not watch this one in our household.
+This movie should be considered Anne heresy and is banned around these parts.

 b.)
-Listing which of her books you intend to read (or which movies you intend to watch.)
-Audio books do count, yes.
+List which of her books you intend to read (or which movies you intend to watch); and

 c.)
 Enjoy whatever it is that you manage to work through during the month.

 I do hope you will join in and be a part of this reading challenge.
 I so enjoy hosting this every year and always try to learn something new about Montgomery as I read on.
 If you're planning to read along, please let me (and everyone else!) know in the comment section!

 To share the Lucy Maud Montgomery reading challenge on your own blog or web site, copy and paste the code below to embed a button: